willdoescode/bubbles/README.md

-# Bubbles: simple c++ project template with gtest included
+# Bubbles: simple c++ project template with gtest and boost included

+## Make sure to install boost c++ for your respective os

 ### Building && Testing